 Developed for the conceptual stages of design, SketchUp is a powerful, yet easy-to-learn 3D program.
 Using a few simple tools, we will create 3D models for quick massing studies, exploring and comparing design options, set up perspectives from hand drawings, and explore ways to use SketchUp for presentations.
-The first day will be spent mastering the basic tools needed to create massing models.
-On day two, we’ll explore more advanced concepts, including texturing and adding shadows.
+The first day will be spent mastering the basic tools needed to create massing models, textures and shadows.
+On day two, we’ll learn how to implement a work-flow methodology to keep 3D models organized and efficient.
+Day three will focus on creating independent 3D design projects.
 Students are encouraged to bring a floor plan and/or elevation that can be scanned to be used as a drawing base for the final project.

 Note: Students must bring a laptop computer with a free SkechUp download.

 - AIA credits: 14

 - To become familiar with the concepts and tools necessary to quickly create 3D models and manipulate them in 3D space.

 Sketchup is available for free through http://sketchup.google.com.
 We suggest you download a copy and familiarize yourself with Sketchup before taking the course, but it is not required.